TheMeetMehta/devstree-practicaltest-meetmehta/README.md

 # devstree-practicaltest

+To Run this project run npm i to insatll all the dependencies.

 created userModel using mongoose schema which takes fullName, email, password, phoneNumber, dob, profileImage from user.

 also created auth middleware which has jwt token to protect routes and implemented login, logout, functionality.